zfl1rice/strava-training-planner/docs/ai-readiness.md

 correction loop.
 Provider/network exceptions escape to the infrastructure layer, which uses the existing persistent attempt limit/backoff.
-A transport failure may cause a later execution to invoke the provider again with the same snapshot, so three corrections are not a guarantee of only three billable network calls across all infrastructure failures.
+A transport failure may cause a later execution to invoke the provider again with the same snapshot, so three proposal attempts are not a guarantee of only three billable network calls across all infrastructure failures.
 No real provider transport/retry policy is added here.

 The existing lease lasts two minutes.
 Results after lease expiry cannot commit.